Chart Color Schemes

 Residential development activity is lower than average in Barton according to AreaSearch's national comparison of local real estate markets

-Barton has seen only one residential development approval in the past five years.
+Barton has seen one residential development approval in the past five years.
 This reflects a fully developed suburb with limited opportunities for new construction.
-The absence of new supply generally supports demand for established properties and can contribute to price stability.
+The absence of new supply generally supports demand for established properties, contributing to price stability.

 Frequently Asked Questions - Development